504ensicsLabs/LiME/README.md

 localhostonly (optional):  1 ~ restricts the tcp to only listen on localhost,
                            0 ~ binds on all interfaces (default)

-timeout (optional): 1000 ~ max amount of millisecond tolerated to read a page (default).
+timeout (optional): 1000 ~ max amount of milliseconds tolerated to read a page (default).
-                           If a page exceeds the timeout all the memory region is skipped.
+                           If a page exceeds the timeout all the memory region are skipped.
-                       0 ~ disable the timeout so also slow region will be acquired.
+                       0 ~ disable the timeout so the slow region will be acquired.

-                           Suggested if using LiME inside a virtual machine and get a corrupted image.
+                           This feature is only available on kernel versions >= 2.6.35.

 ```